OpenRailAssociation/technical-committee/project-handbook/reuse.md

 * Are all files licensed the same way, or have files been copied from other projects under different licenses and copyrights?
 * Who owns the copyright of all the files?
 Just one organization, or were there contractors or external companies who acted under their own copyright?
-* Are there files that are not be licensed under the "main" license, e.g. icons, fonts, graphics, pictures?
+* Are there files that are not licensed under the "main" license, e.g., icons, fonts, graphics, pictures?
 * Are there trademarks or additional restrictions on parts of the projects, e.g. logos?

 ### Annotating all files